Because all birthdays deserve them!

 - Cover and store cupcakes at room temperature for 1 day or in the refrigerator for up to 1 week.
 Finished cupcakes do not freeze well.

-Make ahead tip: You can make the cupcakes and frosting separately 1 day in advance.
+- Make Ahead Instructions: You can make the cupcakes and frosting separately 1 day in advance.
 Cover and refrigerate both overnight.
 Continue with step 5 the next day.